 Table 4 shows development projections from construction through the first years of operation.
 The first plant would begin commercial operation in January 1996.
-Over the power plant lifetime (typically 30 years), an additional 25 wells could be drilled to maintain the necessary supply of steam or hot water.
-One hundred percent reinjection of the resource would reduce this number to zero.
-Replacement well drilling will require workers only for a few months per year.
-This equates to about six full time employees maximum.
+Over the power plant lifetime (typically 30 years), an additional 25 wells would be drilled to maintain the necessary supply of steam.
+Replacement well drilling will require 25 workers, but only for about three months per year.
+This equates to about six full time employees.
 At that time, drilling workers may be gradually drawn from the local labor pool.
-Wellfield maintenance employees start at 2 in 1995 and rise to 6 once replacement well drilling begins.
-The number of plant and wellfield operation staff will ramp up from 12 with the first plant to 20 at full operation.
+Wellfield maintenance employees start at 2 in 1995 and rise to 8 once replacement well drilling begins.
+The number of plant and wellfield operation staff will ramp up from 12 with first plant to 20 at full operation.
 Operating personnel will be evenly divided between plant and wellfield for the first year.
 Purchase shares are discussed in a later section, with the breakout of local labor (and equipment) highlighted there.

 For the complete 100 MW development assumed for this study, 20 operation and maintenance workers are forecast.
 This is low compared to the ranges in Table 2.
-One reason is the expectation that a single main control room will serve all plants.
-Direct employment estimates used in this analysis are intentionally conservative.
+These estimates, together with construction employment figures may be subject to some variation.
+However, the employment estimates used in this analysis are conservative.
+In this way, potential local employment impacts resulting from development are not overestimated.